Keyboard shortcuts

 debtmap --min-problematic 1 --min-priority 0 --no-god-object

-# Performance-focused advanced analysis
+# Performance-focused analysis (disable multi-pass)

-debtmap --multi-pass --jobs 8 --cache-location ~/.cache/debtmap
+debtmap --no-multi-pass --jobs 8

 # Summary view with aggregated scores